Erotic lactation: Pumping

 Some people experience sensual pleasure from using a breast pump to extract milk from their breasts or from expressing milk manually—with or without a partner.
 In addition to the sensual pleasure, women have reported feeling more feminine while producing milk and continue with lactation for emotional or sensual reasons after weaning a baby.

 Lactation prostitution

-This is the act of breastfeeding adults for pay (not to be confused with breastfeeding infants or babies for pay, i.e. wet nursing).
+This is the act of breastfeeding adults for pay (not to be confused with wet nursing, the practice of breastfeeding infants or babies for pay).
 In 2003, there was a report of Chinese brothel that offered lactation services to its clients.
+In 2013 a domestic staff agency in China was reported to be providing wet nurses for the sick and other adults as well as for newborns.
+The agency's clients could choose to drink the breast milk directly from the breast or to drink it via a breast pump.
+The reports caused controversy in China, with one blogger describing it as "adding to China's problem of treating women as consumer goods and the moral degradation of China's rich".
+In 2014, there were reports of several subscription websites in China providing contact details of lactating women available to breastfeed adults for a fee.
+In 2015 there were reports from Japan about the Bonyu Bar (Mother's Milk Bar), located in Tokyo's entertainment and red-light district of Kabukicho, which employed nursing women to provide customers with breast milk in a glass for 2,000 yen (about 15 euros) or directly from the nipple for 5000 yen (about 37.50 euros).
+In the latter case the women could run their fingers through the customers' hair, coo and say their name as they suckled.

 Infantilism

 As a part of the sexual fetish of infantilism, the non-lactating partner assumes the role of a baby in sexual role-play.
 Breastfeeding might play a secondary role in this type of relationship; and being pampered by "mommy", wearing diapers, or a hidden incestuous character may be the predominant motivation in this kind of relationship.